Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 You can leverage event analytics for different use cases, such as tracking purchase trends, optimizing voucher category decisions, and analyzing search queries.

-Use Case 1: Tracking Purchase Trends in Insider
+Use case 1: Tracking purchase trends in Insider One

-Analyzing the purchase event through event analytics helps you understand the trends of conversion over time (daily/weekly/monthly) basis.
-This data can help to make informed decisions to determine if there are anomalies in the frequency of conversion/purchase.
+Analyzing the purchase event with event analytics helps you understand conversion trends on a daily/weekly/monthly basis.
+This data can help inform decisions on whether there are anomalies in conversion/purchase frequency.

 To view this use case, select the Confirmation Page View/Purchase event.